Subscribe to our blog by Email

 At a recent conference I learned that the Pituitary Gland of the people who have survived these health challenges may be affected.
 Not only can the pituitary gland be affected by an IED (improvised explosive device) injury, Lyme Disease and whiplash, but sports injuries (soccer, football and sports where the athlete endures multiple body and head blows) as well.

-Why is that such a big deal you ask?
+Why is the Pituitary gland such a big deal?

 Well, the Pituitary Gland is also called the "master gland" and as such it is probably the most important gland we have.